harvindersingh02/vk-dev-python/README.md

-It’s very nice to meet you!
+It was nice meeting you.